sahil00016/Sales-analytics-forecasting/README.md

 **Quick Build Plan:**
 1. Download dataset
+2. Upload to Azure & run ETL
-2. Run notebook
+3. Run notebook (local or Databricks)
-3. Import CSVs to Power BI
+4. Import CSVs to Power BI
-4. Build and save dashboard
+5. Build and save dashboard

 For more details, see the notebook and dashboard files.